Kubb Game and Rules Guide

 Kubb is a very popular outdoor game that can be played on a lawn, beach, parking lot, or anywhere you can create a rectangular court also called also known as a pitch.
 The great thing about Kubb is that it can involve both brute force and precise touch, along with many tactical decisions and strategies.
 Kubb’s objective is simple: to knock over wooden blocks by throwing wooden batons at them.
 The exact rules of Kubb can vary from region to region, but the ultimate goal is to knock over all of the opponent’s kubbs.
 When you have accomplished this you must knock over the king to win.

-The kubb game has grown from ancient origins into a modern game with international interest and large tournaments held all over the world.
-The modern version of kubb started in the 1980’s when the first sets were commercially made and has since exploded in popularity all over the world.
+The kubb game has grown from ancient origins into a modern game with international interest.
+The interest grows with consistent large tournaments held all over the world.
+The modern version of Kubb started in the 1980s when the first sets were commercially made.
+The sets have since exploded in popularity all over the world.
 The world championship is held on the island of Gotland, Sweden while the USA championship is held in Eau Claire, Wisconsin.
 The game is very popular in the Midwest of the USA.

 Many schools are now even playing kubb in their physical education classes.
 It is a great game to play for the whole family and in groups of friends.
 The game is said to have Scandinavian origins and is also nicknamed ‘Viking Chess’.
 In this article, we will take a look at how to set up your own game of Kubb, the rules, strategies, and some great Kubb sets to get you started playing this exciting game.